chengchingwen/Transformers.jl/README.md

 ```

-Current we only support a few model and the tokenizer part is not finished yet.

 # For more information

 If you want to know more about this package, see the [document](https://chengchingwen.github.io/Transformers.jl/dev/)
-and the series of [blog posts](https://nextjournal.com/chengchingwen) I wrote for JSoC and GSoC.
-You can also
-tag me (@chengchingwen) on Julia's slack or discourse if you have any questions, or just create a new Issue on GitHub.
+ and read code in the `example` folder.
+You can also tag me (@chengchingwen) on Julia's slack or discourse if
+ you have any questions, or just create a new Issue on GitHub.

-# Roadmap

-## What we have before v0.2

--   `Transformer` and `TransformerDecoder` support for both 2d & 3d data.
--   `PositionEmbedding` implementation.
--   `Positionwise` for handling 2d & 3d input.
--   docstring for most of the functions.
--   runable examples (see `example` folder)
--   `Transformers.HuggingFace` for handling pretrains from `huggingface/transformers`

-## What we will have in v0.2.0

--   Complete tokenizer APIs
--   tutorials
--   benchmarks
--   more examples